microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/presence-setstatusmessage.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Set the status message for a user.
+Set the Teams Presence Status Message for a user.
 Optional expiration date and time can be supplied as well.

-Status message text can be xml-sanitized which leads to having a different status message applied, see [example](#example-2-set-status-message-xml-sanitization).
+Teams Presence Status Message text can be xml-sanitized which leads to having a different status message applied, see [example](#example-2-set-status-message-xml-sanitization).

 ## Permissions
 The following permission is required to call the API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).